sagemath/trac_to_gh/Issue 1138.md

 # Issue 1138: add implementation of tonelli-shanks to sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1138

 Original creator: was